 When we are really talking about an exclusive and affordable Kerala tour package, we can never forget the hills in Kerala.
 The Kerala hills are a soothing balm to your tired eyes.

-There are more than 15-18 large-scale hill stations in Kerala, which attract tourists all the year round.
+There are more than 15-18 large-scale hill stations in Kerala, which attract tourists all year round.
 Munnar, Thekkady, Vagamon, Ponmudi, Lakkidi, Idukki,

-Peermedu, Mattupetty, Malampuzha, Gavi, Athirapally and Malayattur are just a few to name in this category.
+Peermedu, Mattupetty, Malampuzha, Gavi, Athirapally, and Malayattur are just a few names in this category.
 These beautiful locales have also drawn a huge response from film-makers in India, for ideal cinematic spots.

 Munnar is one of the most famous among these.
 It is like a green carpet on the surface of this earth, and it boasts of a place called the Top Station, where the Nilkurinji, a special flower blooms after every 12 years.

 In Vagamon, you will find yourself nestled amidst serene nature, away from hectic and bustling city life.
-You can see the waterfalls, go for trekking and hiking, or simply enjoy the sunset from your hill camp when you visit places like Ponmudi, Lakkidi, Idukki, Peermedu, and Mattupetty.
+You can see the waterfalls, go trekking and hiking, or simply enjoy the sunset from your hill camp when you visit places like Ponmudi, Lakkidi, Idukki, Peermedu, and Mattupetty.

-Ponmudi houses the famous green valley and the Meenmutti Falls.
+Ponmudi houses the famous green valley and Meenmutti Falls.
 Idukki has the arch dam and the Keezar Kuthu Waterfall which are a must-watch on a trip to Kerala.

 Try out Kerala’s authentic cuisine and participate in several cultural shows:

 Kerala is also known for some of the most exquisite dishes that you will find to be good to look at and delicious to eat.
-With assorted spices, herbs, coconuts, tamarinds and different types if concoctions, the food in Kerala turns out to be awesome and they will surely make your appetite want some more.
+With assorted spices, herbs, coconuts, tamarinds, and different types of concoctions, the food in Kerala turns out to be awesome and they will surely make your appetite want some more.